 - a breach of the Code of Conduct, such as a failure to disclose a non-pecuniary interest.

 The Ombudsman does not offer a right of appeal against a council's decision on member conduct complaints, but we can consider if there was fault in the way the council considered the complaint.
-We will only investigate complaints if there is sufficient injustice to warrant our involvement.
+We will only investigate complaints if there is sufficient injustice to warrant our involvement or we consider it in the public interest to do so.

 We may also be able to investigate complaints about the way the council has investigated the complaint about parish or town councillors.
 But we would need to consider what we could ultimately achieve as we could not investigate the actions of the town or parish council itself.